lfglance/lfglance.github.io/content/docs/backend/20-new-web-service.md

 For this example we are going to use a web service framework called [Quart](https://github.com/pallets/quart).
 It is essentially async [Flask](https://flask.palletsprojects.com/), one of the most popular Python based frameworks besides Django.

+Make sure you've installed the relevant software required to do this.
+It is explained in the [Introduction](../introduction#installing-build-software) page.

 ## Why Python?!

 A lot of software developers dislike Python because it is not statically typed and fairly "loose" with standards; it's considered a "normie" language.
 However, it's fairly simple and great for normies like me to wrap their brains around a lot of these concepts.